Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston and its opponents have gone over 213.5 combined points in 65 of 82 games this season.
+- In 62 games this season, Boston and its opponents have gone over 216.5 combined points.

-- The average total in Boston's matchups this year is 229.4, 15.9 more points than this game's over/under.
+- Boston's outings this year have an average total of 229.4, 12.9 more points than this matchup's over/under.

 - The Celtics' ATS record is 45-37-0 this season.